-During their time in the MD Program, students have multiple avenues to explore possible career options, including electives and selectives, the FMLE course, extracurricular observerships and other shadowing opportunities (particularly those under the Enriching Educational Experiences program), career counselling offered by the Office of Health Professions Student Affairs, and experiences available at each Academy.
+During their time in the MD Program, students have multiple avenues to explore possible career options, including electives and selectives, the FMLE course, extracurricular observerships and other shadowing opportunities (particularly those under the Enriching Educational Experiences program), career counselling offered by the Office of Learner Affairs (OLA), and experiences available at each Academy.

 Career counselling appointments and group information sessions are offered to medical students in all years by the professional counsellors in the Office of Learner Affairs (OLA).
 The goal of career counselling is to help guide students to determine what kind of physician they aspire to become and manage their career development.
 Career development is a process of self-assessment, exploration, decision-making, and implementation that begins on the first day of medical school and continues through the following four years.

 Director, Career Advising System

 Career Exploration brings together meaningful personal and clinical experiences, and consolidates during the fourth-year CaRMS application period.
-Working within the Office of Learner Affairs (OLA), the Director, Career Advising System is a physician resource for students, staff and faculty.
-The Director, Career Advising System can assist with issues pertaining to the Enriching Educational Experiences Program, the maintenance and development of extracurricular clinical initiatives organized by Departments and Divisions of the Temerty Faculty of Medicine, Global Health activities, and the Rural Ontario Medical Program (ROMP).
-The Director also works closely with the career counsellors of the OLA.
+Working within the Office of Learner Affairs (OLA), the Director and Assistant Director, Career Advising System is a physician resource for students, staff and faculty.
+The Director and Assistant Director, Career Advising System can assist with issues pertaining to the Enriching Educational Experiences Program, the maintenance and development of extracurricular clinical initiatives organized by Departments and Divisions of the Temerty Faculty of Medicine, Global Health activities, and the Rural Ontario Medical Program (ROMP).
+The Director and Assistant Director also work closely with the career counsellors of the OLA.

 For more information, visit the Career Counselling section of the OLA webpage: https://md.utoronto.ca/career-counselling

 Academy Career and Transitions (ACT) Leads